 Take billionaire Bill Gates, who put serious cash behind the race to develop innovative new treatments for Alzheimer’s.
 Gate’s first-hand experience of his father suffering with Alzheimer’s makes his investment a particularly personal one.
 All of us are affected by genetic conditions in some way or other.

-The Importance of Collective Action
+The Importance of Collective Action for Personalized Medicine

 While it remains early days, the collective effort has been having an impact.
 Since then President Obama launched the Precision Medicine Initiative (PMI) to Congress during his State of the Union speech in 2015, the adoption of innovative, experimental treatments has picked up pace.

 Each Patient is Unique